fredbi/go-experiments/go-openapi/README.md

   1. The pace of releases has slowed down to almost a halt, perhaps once a year.

 #### What would I like to do?

-* Move the tool to just a CLI to coordinate stuff: most features should be externalized to independent modules that could be used as standalone libraries
+* Move the tool to just a CLI that coordinates stuff: most features should be externalized to independent modules that could be used as standalone libraries
 * Modernize config management (e.g using `koanf`)
 * Modernize CLI (e.g. using `cobra` on top of `koanf`)
 * Externalize the templates repo feature